puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 - Classes Quest

 ## Quest Objectives
- - Understand the purpose of Puppet modules.
+ - Understand the purpose of Puppet modules
- - Familiarize yourself with the basic structure of modules.
+ - Learn the basic structure and layout of modules
- - Write and test a simple manifest within a module structure.
+ - Write and test a simple module

 ## Getting Started

 So far we've seen some simple examples of Puppet code, but what makes Puppet such an adaptable tool?
 When it comes to getting things done, it's all about the **module**.
-A Puppet module is a collection of resources, definitions, files, and templates organized around a particular purpose.
+A Puppet module is a self-contained bundle of code and data, organized around a particular purpose.
+The code would encompass manifests, the data would include all the source files, templates etc that you need to accomplish the purpose of the module.
 Everything we have learned until this point and more can come together as part of a module.
 When you're ready, type the following command:

 	quest --start modules

 ## What's a Module?

 If *resources* and *classes* are the atoms and molecules of Puppet, we might consider *modules* our amoebas: the first self-contained organisms of the Puppet world.
 Until now, we've been writing one-off manifests to demonstrate individual Puppet topics, but in actual practice, every manifest should be contained within a module.
-The only exception, which we will address in more detail below, is the main `site.pp` module, which contains site-wide and node-specific code.

-A huge convenience of using Puppet is that thousands of modules are already freely available via the Puppet Forge (and Forge content is constantly being added and improved).
+Thus far, in order to gain insight into Puppet's language features and syntax, we have been writing one-off manifests, perhaps using a source file for the contents of some configuration file (as we did for the SSH daemon configuration) etc. We have to remember, however that Puppet is designed to help you manage _lots_ of systems (not just one system) from a central point - the master.

+Although it is possible to list all the resources (users, files, package, services, cron tasks etc) that you need to manage on a system in one huge manifest, and then apply that manifest on the system, this is not scalable.
+Neither is it composable, or flexible enough to be reused.
+Classes were our first stop on the path to learning how to create 'blocks' - building blocks that we can use to describe the configuration of the systems we seek to manage.

+There is still a missing part of the puzzle.
+When you ask Puppet to, say, `include ssh` on a particular node, or, as we did in the Power of Puppet quest, _classify_ a node (learn.localdomain) with a class (lvmguide), how does Puppet know _where_ to find the definition for the class, in order to ensure that the specified configuration is realized?

+The answer is, we agree to put the class definitions in a standard location on the file system, by placing the manifest containing the class definition in a specific directory in a module.

+Simple put, a Module is a directory with a specific structure - a means for us to package everything needed to achieve a certain goal.
+Once we agree to stick to this standard way of doing this, a significant benefit is the ability to _share_ our work, such that others who seek to achieve the same goal can re-use our work.
+The Forge is the central location where you can find modules that have been developed by others.

 In our initial Quest, we were able to use an Apache module from the Forge.
 This let us easily install and configure an Apache webserver to host the website version of this Quest Guide.
 The vast majority of the necessary code had already been written, tested, documented, and published to the Puppet Forge.